ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 Like that it is easier to change the name of this additional information and it makes the database smaller.

-But then it means that to display the tables in a readbale format by the user, some joins are needed.
+But then it means that to display the tables in a readable format by the user, some joins are needed.

 examples.sql and diff.sql are showing some examples.